 One need only look at Australia as an example of the salary cap and competitive balance myth.
 The National Soccer League in the first ten years had between 14 and 24 teams and in those ten seasons they had seven different champions.
 In the final ten years they had between 13 and 16 teams with six different champions.
 This league had no salary cap and more teams yet the competitve balance at the top was as even as the 10 team, salary-capped Aleague.

 Is it time that we put this unfounded fear behind us and removed the restrictions which do little more than hold back the growth of clubs and therefore the league?
-Without a doubt I t’s a risk just look at the recent and recurring struggles of Brisbane Roar and Newcastle Jets to name just two.
-But perhaps it’s the restrictive controls and unrealistic criteria placed on these teams which have led to their struggle?
+Without a doubt there’s risk involved, just look at the recent and recurring struggles of Brisbane Roar and Newcastle Jets to name just two.
+Perhaps it’s the restrictive controls and unrealistic criteria placed on these teams which have led to their struggle?
 One thing for sure it’s not the fault of a free and open system that relies on each side to survive by their own means.